sparkflows/sparkflows-docs/docs/tutorials/streaming/streaming-analytics-bike-sharing.rst

 The dataset contains bike rental info from 2011 and 2012 in the Capital bikeshare system, plus additional relevant information.

 This dataset is from Fanaee-T and Gama (2013) and is hosted by the UCI Machine Learning Repository.
 It consists of 10877 rows ( can be found in /data directory of the Fire installation).
-Each record is count of rentals grouped by a given hour in the past and environmental factors at that time (season, holiday, temperature, wind-speed etc.)
+Each record is count of rentals grouped by a given hour in the past and environmental factors at that time (season, holiday, temperature, wind-speed, etc.)

 Start Kafka and create Topic 'bike-sharing'
 -------------------------------------------